Infectious Diseases

 award

-The Infectious Diseases specialists at Cooper provide exceptional and comprehensive medical care for common and complex infections.
-Our board-certified experts evaluate and manage acute and chronic infections in both inpatient and outpatient settings.
-That multidisciplinary care is enhanced by teams of specially trained nurses with additional support as needed from other Cooper specialists in behavioral health, case management, pharmacology, addiction medicine, gastroenterology.
+The Infectious Diseases specialists at Cooper University Health Care provide exceptional and comprehensive care for common, complex, and rare infections.
+Our board-certified experts evaluate and manage both acute and chronic infections in inpatient and outpatient settings.
+This multidisciplinary care is enhanced by teams of specially trained nurses with additional support as needed from other Cooper specialists in behavioral health, case management, pharmacology, addiction medicine, and gastroenterology.

 Together, our experts coordinate and monitor appropriate long-term antibiotic therapy for all types of infections and work to ensure that patients adhere to their therapy to avoid incomplete treatment and possible infection relapses.

-Cooper’s specialists provide the highest quality clinical care for a variety of common infectious diseases as well as many rare and unusual infections, including:
+Our infectious disease specialists provide the highest quality clinical care for a variety of conditions caused by bacteria, viruses, fungi, and other organisms, including:

 • Hospital- and community-acquired infections